animikii/makwa/README.md

 ReturningInteractions are a special kind of interaction, optimized for usage with Rails forms:

 The basic approach of ActiveInteraction (AI) when rendering ActiveRecord model forms is to pass an AI instance to the form.
 That approach works great for simple mutations of ActiveRecord instances.
 However, for this to work, the AI class has to implement all methods required for rendering your forms.
 That can get tricky when you need to traverse associations, or call complex decorators on your models.
+This approach also fails if the interaction's `#execute` method is never run because the input validations fail.

 ReturningInteraction (RI) chooses a different approach: It accepts the to-be-mutated ActiveRecord instance as an input argument and is guaranteed to return that instance, no matter if the interaction outcome is successful or not.
 The RI will merge all errors that occurred during execution to the returned ActiveRecord instance.
 This allows you to pass the actual ActiveRecord instance to your form, and you don't have to implement all methods required for the form to be rendered.